PARCO: Parallel AutoRegressive Models for Multi-Agent Combinatorial Optimization: Introduction

 Combinatorial optimization (CO) problems involve determining an optimal sequence of actions in discrete spaces with several crucial domains, including logistics and supply chain management \citep{weinand2022research}.
 Many practical CO problems require a solution to be constructed by coordinating multiple distinct entities (i.e., agents), each with unique characteristics.
 We call such problems \emph{multi-agent CO}.
 This class of problems naturally arises in real-world applications such as coordinated vehicle routing for disaster management \citep{liberatore2014hierarchical}, manufacturing \citep{jungwattanakit2008algorithms} and last-mile delivery optimization \cite{archetti2021recent}, where heterogeneous agents must operate under complex constraints.

 CO problems are notoriously hard to solve and cannot generally be solved optimally in polynomial time due to their NP-hardness \citep{junger1995traveling,peres2021combinatorial}.
 While traditional methods such as exact and heuristic methods have been developed to solve a variety of problems \citep{laporte1995routing, reza2005flowshop}, these approaches often concentrate on single-agent scenarios and require long execution times.
-Moreover, multi-agent CO poses numerous additional challenges such as additional constraints and different optimization objectives including minimizing lateness or the makespan among agents \citep{soman2020scatter,mahmoudinazlou2024hybrid}.
+Moreover, multi-agent CO poses additional challenges including additional constraints and different optimization objectives, such as minimizing lateness or the makespan among agents \citep{soman2020scatter,mahmoudinazlou2024hybrid}.

 Recently, Neural Combinatorial Optimization (NCO) has emerged as a powerful alternative by learning efficient neural solvers \citep{bengio2021machine}.
 In particular, Reinforcement Learning (RL) has shown promise due to its ability to learn directly from interactions with CO problems instead of relying on costly labeled datasets in the shape of optimal solutions, and could even outperform traditional approaches by automatically discovering better (neural) heuristics \citep{bello2016neural, kwon2020pomo, kim2023symmetric}.
 Among NCO methods, Autoregressive (AR) models---constructing solutions step-by-step---have garnered attention for their ability to generate solutions for a variety of problems with hard constraints \citep{kool2018attention, kwon2021matrix, bi2024learning}.
 This capability is crucial for addressing complex problems with multiple constraints, such as heterogeneous capacity \citep{baldacci2008routing} or precedences in pickup and delivery \citep{parragh2008survey} and machine scheduling problems \cite{zhang2020learning}.